 - Capilay Spring Park

-- Balete Tree with Fish Spa
+- Century-Old Balete Tree and Fish Spa

-- Cambugahay Falls
+- Cambugahay Falls.

 - Salagdoong Beach